Fairness Amidst Non-IID Graph Data: A Literature Review: Quantifying Graph Unfairness

 \subsection{Graph Group Fairness Notions}

-On the other hand, \textit{graph group fairness} notations assume a sensitive attribute $S$ (\emph{e.g.}, race or gender which defines a potential source of bias in $G$) in $X$, then preserve fairness by asking for approximate group-level parity of some statistic~\cite{verma2018fairness}.
-Accordingly, this objective on graph can be formulated as below,
+On the other hand, \textit{graph group fairness} notations specify the sensitive attribute $S$ (\emph{e.g.}, race or gender which defines a potential source of bias in $G$) in $A$, then preserve fairness by asking for approximate group-level parity of some statistic~\cite{zhang2022kis}.
+Accordingly, this objective on the graph can be formulated as below,

-where $U(\cdot)$ is the statistic of interest (\textit{e.g.,} accuracy and probability of being granted) while $s$ and $s'$ are values of $S$ distinguishing favored and deprived community among $V$.
+where $U(\cdot)$ is the statistic of interest (\textit{e.g.,} accuracy and probability of being granted) while $s$ and $s'$ are values of $S$ distinguishing privileged and unprivileged group among $V$ (\emph{e.g.}, male and female group).

-Based on this general principle, attempts have been made to extend the typical fairness notions on traditional IID data, such as \textit{statistical parity} and \textit{equal opportunity}, to quantify parity-based unfairness on graph non-IID data~\cite{dai2021say,bose2019compositional,fisher2020debiasing,krasanakis2020applying,buyl2020debayes,tang2020investigating}.
-We discuss several representative efforts in the following.
+Based on this general principle, attempts have been made to extend the typical fairness notions on traditional I.I.D. data such as \textit{statistical parity} and \textit{equal opportunity} (the former measures the difference of positive classification probabilities between privileged and unprivileged group while the latter further pays attention to the actual class label focusing on the group-level difference on true positive rates), to quantify parity-based unfairness on graph non-I.I.D. data~\cite{dai2021say,bose2019compositional,fisher2020debiasing,krasanakis2020applying,buyl2020debayes,tang2020investigating}.
+We discuss some typical efforts in the following.

 First, the notion of \textit{equality of representation}~\cite{rahman2019fairwalk} promotes fair recommendation in the sense that all groups are equally represented at two levels: i) the network level, which measures the bias as the variance of the number of recommendations from each group given in the network; ii) the user level, which measures the bias for a specific user as the difference between the averaged fraction of recommendation having certain attribute value for a user and uniformly recommended fair fraction for each group.
 Since variance is used to capture the difference across multiple groups, this definition is capable of handling multiple sensitive attributes.